 5. No Group Classes

 My biggest complaint about PF is that they don't offer any sort of fitness classes.
-No pilates, no yoga, no spinning, etc. So, if that is they type of thing you look for in a gym, sorry, you will have to look elsewhere.
+No pilates, no yoga, no spinning, etc. So, if that is the type of thing you look for in a gym, you will have to look elsewhere.

 6. Hard to Cancel Membership

-I have no firsthand experience with this, but I have heard from others that cancelling a membership at PF can be a challenge.
-If you cancel past a certain day then you will be charged for the entire month anyway.
-There have also been cases of people still being charged after their membership has been cancelled.
+I have no firsthand experience with this, but I have heard from others that canceling a membership at PF can be a challenge.
+If you cancel past a certain day, then you will be charged for the entire month anyway.
+There have also been cases of people still being charged after their membership has been canceled.